-Involving seventeen counties and over 5,000 years of history, touring Irelandâ€™s Ancient East allows you to journey through the history, myths and legends that helped forge Irelandâ€™s reputation as a land of magic and wonder.
-The lush, fertile countryside is your backdrop for tales of feuding dynasties, ghostly tombs that predate the pyramids, knights, kings, monks, giants, and fairies.
+Involving seventeen counties and over 5,000 years of history, touring Irelandâ€™s Ancient East allows you to journey through the history, myths, and legends that helped forge Irelandâ€™s reputation as a land of magic and wonder.

-Irelandâ€™s Ancient East is a new â€˜touring regionâ€™ that has proved extremely popular with our Car Rental Ireland customers, it features these unique areas:
+Irelandâ€™s Ancient East is a new â€˜touring regionâ€™ that has proved popular with visitors, it features these unique areas:

 Public Transport from Airport

 The Dublin port location is 12km from Dublin Airport, 15 minute drive.
-Dublin port car hire services is also available from Lombard street.
+Dublin port car hire services are also available from Lombard street.

-If you have any enquiries regarding Irish Car Rentals cheap car rental services or if you have any questions on hiring a car in Dublin Airport, please do not hesitate to contact us.
+If you have any enquiries regarding Irish Car Rentals cheap car rental services or if you have any questions on Dublin airport car rental , please do not hesitate to contact us.